-The NHS Choices website has lots of information about drinking and alcohol, including calculating calories, units and tips on cutting down.
-For more information click here.
+The NHS Choices Drinking and Alcohol webpages has lots of information about drinking and alcohol, including calculating calories, units and tips on cutting down.

-RISE offers a pathway to Recovery for adults with alcohol problems in Ealing as well as general alcohol advice, for more information please visit the website here.
+RISE offers a pathway to Recovery for adults with alcohol problems in Ealing as well as general alcohol advice.

-To find a local group for support please visit the website here.
+To find a local group for support please visit the website.